-- 8.11 The University will review the employment of a staff member who has been employed on 2 or more fixed term contracts on a continuous basis for at least 10 years with the University, to assess and consider whether to transition the staff member to continuing employment.
-For the purpose of this clause, service does not include employment at any other institution that the University recognises for other service-based entitlements. - 8.12 Where a staff member meets the criteria in clause 8.11, a decision by the University to transition the staff member will be subject to the following: - a) The staff member has been appointed to their current position though a merit selection process; - b) The staff member has performed satisfactorily in their current position and is not serving a period of probation; and
+- 8.11 Except for a Teaching Academic staff member who has been assessed for conversion in accordance with clause 8.1 f) iv), the University will review the employment of a staff member who has been employed on a fixed term contract or series of fixed term contracts on a continuous basis for five (5) years with the University, to assess and consider whether to transition the staff member to continuing employment.
+For the purpose of this clause, service does not include employment at any other institution that the University recognises for other service-based entitlements. - 8.12 Where a staff member meets the criteria in clause 8.11, a decision by the University to transition the staff member will be subject to the following: - a) The staff member has been appointed to their current position through a merit selection process; - b) The staff member has performed satisfactorily in their current position and is not serving a period of probation; and

-- c) There is a requirement for the duties performed by the staff member in their current position to continue for an indefinite period where the nature of the work is ongoing and requisite funding is available to support the position. - 8.13 Where a decision is made to transition a staff member to continuing employment, the date of transition will be no earlier than the date that the University commenced a review under clause 8.11. - 8.14 Where a staff member is not transitioned to continuing employment and their contract is not renewed at the conclusion of their current contract or any subsequent contract, the staff member will receive the following enhanced severance payment based on the years of continuous service criteria outlined in clause 8.11:
+- c) There is a requirement for the duties performed by the staff member in their current position to continue for an indefinite period where the nature of the work is ongoing and requisite funding is available to support the position. - 8.13 Where a decision is made to transition a staff member to continuing employment, the date of transition will be no earlier than the date that the University commenced a review under clause 8.11. - 8.14 Where a staff member is not transitioned to continuing employment and their contract is not renewed at the conclusion of their current contract or any subsequent contract, the staff member will receive a severance payment based on the years of continuous service criteria outlined in clause 8.2 to 8.4 inclusive.